Abdul-hadi-bits/DigiHub/README.md

 also implemented bloc pattern (data layer, business-logic layer, presentation layer).

 # Preview
-see a preview of the app through below link! https://mega.nz/folder/7GYxAS7I%23BUyNFQhjnHd1vMCSNEmEbg
+see a preview of the app through this link! https://mega.nz/folder/7GYxAS7I%23BUyNFQhjnHd1vMCSNEmEbg